After the Application

 - Search for a room (rental agreement, make an appointment for getting your key, etc.)*

 - Open a bank account and e.g. pay your rent and rental deposit into the account*

 - Go to a statutory health insurance office (proof of health insurance)*

 - Citizen Registration Office (Einwohneramt)/Aliens Registration Office (Ausländerbehörde)

 ⇒ register your address and - if necessary - apply for a Residence Permit (Aufenthaltstitel)*

 - Go to the Enrolment Office (Studierendenkanzlei) to enrol

 - Plan your studies

 * Detailed information on visas and on the necessary formalities such as opening a bank account, getting health insurance, registering your address/applying for a residence permit are provided in our Welcome Brochure and in our information leaflet (see Downloads).
-You will receive these documents by post together with your letter of admission.
+You will receive these documents together with your letter of admission.

 In addition, you can find general information on the university and about the city of Bamberg on our website as well as a list of Information from A to Z.